Communities form around a common interest

 Equip your volunteers

 A community is developed when a group of individuals make an effort to relate to one another.
-Team members and volunteers will be much more engaged in their role if they build relationships with one another.
+You will find that team members and volunteers will be much more engaged in their role if they build relationships with one another.

+• Communicate, communicate, communicate!
+Most volunteer teams have or need a virtual component which require you to place a heavy emphasis on communication.
+Be quick to ask someone what he or she meant or to clarify what you believe they have said.
 Things can easily be misunderstood in email because you can’t hear tone of voice or see facial expressions for large portions of your communication.
 Communicate in terms that can be easily understood and clarify issues over the phone when necessary.
-Communication over the phone should be followed up with written text to clarify/ reiterate.
+Communication over the phone should be followed up with written text to clarify/reiterate.

 Volunteer teams have a unique look and feel to them.
 The more you put into your team, the more you will benefit.
 One person at a time, you can mobilize armies of people where significant life change can take place.